 The academy also made people in the group think about how they want to position content within their organisations and where they want to go with their content design careers.
 One person even got a job (partly) based on being a student on the academy.

 We will be blogging more about what we did over the 12 weeks.

 We are thinking of piloting our academy in Australia and Manchester, UK next year.
-Please fill in the form if you are interested – https://forms.gle/KMh9GhV1hz8iaaJa8 or feel free to contact Claire at email@example.com if you have any questions.
+Please fill in this form if you are interested or feel free to contact Claire at firstname.lastname@example.org if you have any questions.

 Research: hidden access needs

 In researching accessibility, I found content guidance for physical conditions is defined, accepted and being worked on.
 I found a couple of needs, that I felt, are not as well documented.
 The 2 that jumped out at me were: poverty and abuse.
 I have already started a research project to look into this so will be sharing more on that through the year.